-The City of Grass Valley owns and operates the Grass Valley Wastewater Treatment Plant that provides service for a population of approximately 12,000 people.
+The city of Grass Valley owns and operates the Grass Valley Wastewater Treatment Plant that provides service for a population of approximately 12,000 people.
 Situated in California’s Gold Country, the area has some challenges that include mine drainage and heavy flows during the winter storm season in the scenic Sierra Nevada foothills.
-On average, the City discharges 2.1 million gal per day of treated wastewater effluent to Wolf Creek, a tributary of the Bear River.
+On average, the City discharges 2.1 million gpd of treated wastewater effluent to Wolf Creek, a tributary of the Bear River.

 The Challenge: Equipment End of Life

 The plant’s rectangular clarifiers use chain and scraper systems for sludge collection, scum pipes for scum collection, and a cross collector system to consolidate sludge across the three clarifier basins into a single sump.
 The clarifiers were approaching the end of their service life in 2013, placing a burden on the system and its operators.
 Matters came to a head when the collector system in two of the tanks became inoperable due to a breakdown of the triple-output shaft drive system.
 The outage left just one of the plant’s three secondary clarifier tanks operational, and threatened to shut down the entire system.

 The Solution: Envirex Chain and Scraper Systems

 In response to a proposal from MISCOwater, Evoqua Water Technologies Sales Partner, Grass Valley commissioned an upgrade project to replace the chain and scraper systems, the drive system and the scum pipes with new equipment.
 With the plant’s secondary treatment system operating with limited capacity, a fast response and efficient completion of the project was a Priority.

 Work began in December 2013, with installation performed by Sacramento-based contractor NMI Industrial Holdings Inc. The project was planned and executed as a complete turn-key solution through MISCOwater in order to get the secondary treatment systems back online as soon as possible.